yard feels

 - Native Lawns are awesome.
 Just be aware they have seasonal dormancy cycles.
 Most get brown patches in the peak of summer while Buffalo Grass (Bouteloua gracilis) gets patchy in winter.
 California lawn grass breeders are working hard to create new fully green low-water options but it'll be a few years

 - Artifical Turf exacerbates climate heating and creates huge amounts of non-recyclable plastic - think 20 water bottles per sq.ft. - so don't use it on a large scale.
-Keep turf areas as small as physically possible
+And it's on it's way to being outlawed in many parts of the world due to the toxicity level of the microplastics it generates.
+Keep turf areas as small as physically possible when needed.

-- Part Shade keeping your lawn in partly shaded areas seriously reduces water needs and enhances greenery.
-Plant open shade trees at the edges of lawns or utilize existing shade in your yard wherever possible.
+- Part Shade helps your lawn areas seriously reduce their water needs and enhance greenery.
+Plant open canopied shade trees at the edges of lawns or utilize existing shade in your yard wherever possible.

 groundcover & native lawn